gozdegozde/gozdegozde/README.md

 ### A Junior Full Stack Developer!!!

-- Currently a student at Codaisseur Academy
+- Currently a student at Codaisseur Academy (Feb 2021 - Apr 2021)
 - Amsterdam, Netherlands